 Building Addition Option 1:

-In the example given, the owner of the property can add 40,000 square feet to the existing building if they want to.
-(Read another post discussing Vertical Building Additions.)
+In the previous example, the property owner can add 40,000 square feet to the existing building if they want to.

 New Building Option 2:

-The owner could demolish the building and build a new building of 100,000 sq ft.
+The owner could demolish the building and build a new structure of 100,000 sq ft.

 Sell Air Rights Option 3:

-The owner of the building can merge the zoning lot with another property and the other property can add the leftover square footage to their development rights.
-These rights can be sold to your neighbors, or if you own the neighboring property you can develop it with the additional floor area.
+The building owner can merge the zoning lot with another property, and the other property can add the leftover square footage to their development rights.
+You can sell these air rights to your neighbors, or if you own the neighboring property, you can develop it with the additional floor area.
 You also may have the option for a development rights transfer.

 Zoning Lot Merger for Air Rights Sale

-In New York city you can merge zoning lots so that a new development can use the undeveloped potential of an adjacent property.
-The unused potential is what people usually refer to as Air Rights.
+In New York City, you can merge zoning lots so that a new development can use the undeveloped potential of an adjacent property.
 A zoning lot merger will be the easiest and most common way to buy and sell air rights.

 How to calculate air rights transfer or zoning lot merger:

-If there are 2 properties next to each other and each is allowed 100,000 sq ft.
-That means the combined is 200,000.
 A zoning lot merger allows you to allocate the square footage in any way you like as long as you comply with all other zoning requirements.
-You could have one building with 60,000 sq ft and then develop the other with 140,000 sq feet.
-Documents must be filed with Department Of Buildings and Department Of Finance in order to complete an air rights transfer.
+You could have one building with 60,000 sq ft and then develop the other with 140,000 sq ft.
+To complete an air rights transfer, you must file documents with the Department of Buildings and the Department of Finance.

 Transferable Development Rights (TDRs)